ESA-APEx/apex_geospatial_explorer_configs/workshop/workshop.md

  <img width="1919" height="911" alt="image" src="https://github.com/user-attachments/assets/b9039d6b-14b9-4eb1-87ec-903f480b7c3e" />

+### 1.5 Experimenting with controls

+1. Edit your *AGB* Layer Card and scroll down the **Layer Controls** section
+2. Change some of the toggle options - e.g. `Zoom to`, `Opacity slider`, `Blend Mode`, `Download`, `Constraint``.
+(Don't change Temporal Settings - we will look at that later.

+> For Downloads you could either copy in the COG URL above, which will initiate the Download, or another external link (such as the datasets STAC record from the PRR)

  ### Did you remember to export?

  As we noted earlier, its a good idea to export your config periodically in case you accidentally closed your web browser.
 If you haven't now would be a good dime